 But the Milan Card gives you a big bonus — unlimited access to all means of public transport.
 You also get either free or discounted access to museums, tours, restaurants, tourist attractions, and the airport bus.
 Plus, you get skip the line access at Milan’s most popular attractions.

-There are three versions of the Milano Card.
+There are three versions of the Milan City Pass.
 One day costs 11 €, two days 17 €, and three days 19.50 €.
 Click here to purchase the Pass.
 Then download their app and activate it with the code that you receive via email.

 15. How Long To Stay in Milan

 I think 2 days is a fair amount of time to explore Milan.
 If you’re using Milan as a base for day tripping, you can definitely stay much longer.

 If you’re not a lover of art and architecture, one day in Milan might be enough.
 See a few major sites and call it a day.
 To help you along, here’s my 1 day itinerary for Milan.

 I hope you’ve enjoyed my tips for visiting Milan.
 You may enjoy these other Italy travel guides: